ViktorNova/stagecraft/README.md

 This is still in the conceptualization stages.
 Check back later!

-Needed:
+Still Needed:
   - Write module for basic communication with nsmd using python-osc
-  - List sessions
-  - Load session
+  - Write simple web framework tying together Aiohttp & NexusUI